camunda/camunda-docs/docs/components/modeler/bpmn/inclusive-gateways/inclusive-gateways.md

 :::

-The inclusive gateway (or OR-gateway) allows for making multiple decisions, not just one.
+The inclusive gateway (or OR-gateway) allows for making multiple decisions based on data (i.e. on process instance variables).

 ![A process model to prepare lunch at lunchtime can use an inclusive gateway to decide which steps to take to prepare the different lunch components, e.g. cook pasta, stir-fry steak, and/or prepare salad.](assets/inclusive-gateway.png)